Data granularity and retention

-- Platinum licensed Sites – you can update the grooming retention settings above to any number of days.
+- Premium licensed Sites - you can update the grooming retention settings above to any number of days.

-- Enterprise licensed Sites –the grooming retention for all settings is limited to 31 days.
+- Advanced licensed Sites - the grooming retention for all settings is limited to 31 days.

 - All other Sites - the grooming retention for all settings is limited to 7 days.